-As at December 31, 2020, the Company had cash and receivables of \$2,771 (December 31, 2019 - \$2,354) and a working capital deficiency of \$56,920 (December 31, 2019 - \$40,344).
+As at March 31, 2021, the Company had cash and receivables of \$3,704 (December 31, 2020 - \$3,305) and a working capital deficiency of \$13,345 (December 31, 2020 - \$56,920) mainly as a result of the fact that approximately \$45,584 of long-term debt was pushed out to fiscal 2022 and 2023 pursuant to various negotiated maturity extensions that occurred during Q1-2021.
 The Company believes that, based on the current price of APT and its forecast production schedule for fiscal 2021, it has the ability to generate sufficient cash flow to meet its current obligations at its producing mine.
-The Company will, however, need to refinance various long-term debt facilities that are coming due within the next twelve months (see discussion below) and raise additional capital to complete the development and build-out of the Sangdong Mine.
+The Company will, however, need to raise additional capital to complete the development and build-out of the Sangdong Mine.
 The current price of APT has reached levels where it is sufficient to cover the Company's cash operating costs on existing production volumes.
-Should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current and long-term obligations.
-Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Almonty Korea Tungsten, and (iii) Portuguese law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.
+Should the Company no longer be able to produce tungsten concentrate in sufficient quantity, then the Company may not be able to meet its current obligations.
+Outside of abiding by (i) Spanish law requirements on minimum capital adequacy at Valtreixal Resources Spain SL and Daytal Resources Spain SL, (ii) Korean law requirements on minimum capital adequacy at Beralt Tin and Wolfram (Portugal) SA, there is no legal restriction on Almonty's ability to repatriate capital from its subsidiaries.

-The Company has \$61,524 in long-term debt as at December 31, 2020 (\$49,499 as at December 31, 2019), of which \$49,146 is the current portion (\$33,763 as at December 31, 2019), comprised of individual facilities with Spanish domiciled banks, one facility with an Austrian bank, promissory notes owed to a shareholder and convertible loans as at December 31, 2020.
-However, subsequent to December 31, 2020, approximately \$45,584 of the \$49,142 current portion of long-term debt was pushed out to fiscal 2022 and 2023 pursuant to various negotiated maturity extensions.
-See Note 8 in the Company's 2020 annual consolidated financial statements for the year ended December 31, 2020 for additional details regarding each component of long-term debt.
+The Company has \$61,959 in long-term debt as at March 31, 2021 (\$61,524 as at December 31, 2020), of which \$5,640 is the current portion (\$49,146 as at December 31, 2020), comprised of individual facilities with Spanish domiciled banks, one facility with an Austrian bank, promissory notes owed to a shareholder and convertible loans as at March 31, 2021.
+In addition, subsequent to March 31, 2021, the Company received \$1,978 in conjunction with the closing of two non-brokered private placements of common shares and received subscriptions in advance of \$546 in conjunction with a non-brokered private placement of shares, expected to close during May 2021.
+See Note 8 in the Company's Q1-2021 interim condensed consolidated financial statements for the three months ended March 31, 2021 for additional details regarding each component of long-term debt.